kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
 LTD: Still don't quite understand the reason for this inequality

-Once we find the eigenvalues of the matrix, the matrix $bold(A) - lambda bold(I)$ can be computed for each one and finding each set of eigenvectors simply becomes the task of finding the different nullspaces:
+Once we find the eigenvalues of the matrix, the matrix $bold(A) - lambda bold(I)$ can be computed for each one and finding each set of eigenvectors simply becomes the task of finding the different nullspaces, for which we have already calculated the reduced form of $bold(A)$ whilst finding the characteristic equation:
 $
   bold(A_(lambda_1) v) = 0\
   bold(A_(lambda_2) v) = 0\
   ...
 $
+If eigenvectors are needed as well as the eigenvalues, it is best to compute $det(bold(A) - lambda bold(I))$ using Gaussian elimination, so that the reduced form can be reused in the above eigenvector LGSs.
+However, handling the $lambda$s in elimination can be tricky when all other elements in that column are either 0 or in terms of $lambda$.
+Sometimes a row can be divided so a certain element becomes 1, which can then accordingly be multiplied by a term involving $lambda$ (for example $(lambda+2)$) allowing another row to eliminate that element.

 LTD: Implications of complex eigenvalues?